 Whilst developing your practical skills and gaining experience there are no such things as average days.
 The Trust manages a huge breadth of historic infrastructure which will provide you with challenges from the seemingly simple, but often not straight forward, through to complex interdisciplinary projects where constraints require innovation.
 The role allows you to apply your modern engineering skills within the heritage setting developed 250 years ago by the pioneers of the industrial revolution.

 What will I learn within the first year?

 You'll learn a lot!
 As well as skills related to engineering, during the first year, you'll develop skills and experience that will support you not only during the graduate programme however your whole career.
 In addition to your technical knowledge gained during your studies, you'll gain critical skills related to your professional development.

-The programme will provide appropriate experience, support and mentorship to accelerate you through to becoming chartered, which it targets within four years, however, you must take a high degree of personal responsibility towards this.
+The programme will provide appropriate experience, support and mentorship to accelerate you through to becoming incorporated or chartered (depending on degree), which it targets within four years.
+However, you must take a high degree of personal responsibility towards this.